Jay Pandolfo came into the May 9 introductory press conference and said all the right things as the next head coach of Boston University hockey.

 The commitment from the team has made this transition that much more exciting.
 Marrochello said he felt he could take his time and be thorough in the hiring process because of the leadership group’s assurance they weren’t leaving Comm.
 Ave.

-“We were all in since day one, since I’ve been here –– I know the same with them,” captain and senior forward Domenick Fensore said in the press conference.
+“We were all in since day one, since I’ve been here –– I know the same with them,” captain and senior defenseman Domenick Fensore said in the press conference.
 “We love this school, we love this program and we have goals to accomplish.”

 This type of buy-in is exactly what you want to see.
 The senior class makes up almost half the roster as it is now, and will play a pivotal role in Terriers’ future success.
 Knowing they want to stay and want to win greatly affects the culture in that locker room.